Sundial Growers Inc. (SNDL): What Top Wall Street Players are saying

 Sponsored

-The company’s shares, operating in the sector of Healthcare managed to top a trading volume set approximately around 108851249 for the day, which was evidently higher, when compared to the average daily volumes of the shares.
+The company’s shares, operating in the sector of Healthcare managed to top a trading volume set approximately around 64309183 for the day, which was evidently lower, when compared to the average daily volumes of the shares.

 Sundial Growers Inc. (SNDL) in the eye of market guru’s